vestrel00/contacts-android/howto/howto-integrate-custom-data.md

 ## Custom data without sync adapters will not be synced

-Custom data provided by this library such as those in those in the `customdata-gender` and `customdata-handlename` modules are not synced because there are no sync adapters and a remote service to store those data.
+Custom data provided by this library such as those in those in the `customdata-gender`, `customdata-handlename`, `customdata-pokemon`, and `customdata-rpg` modules are not synced because there are no sync adapters and a remote service to store those data.
 Therefore, they are not synced across devices and will remain local to the device regardless of Account sync settings.
 It is up to you to implement your own sync adapters for your own custom data.

 For more info, read [How do I sync contact data across devices?](/howto/howto-sync-contact-data.md)